If you think that using websites for lead generation is for other businesses but not yours, consider GHT Limited.

 Ami Kelly, GHT Director of Marketing and Business Development, walks us through the steps she took that ultimately transformed this mindset and turned an outdated brochure website into an opportunity generator.

-- Do your research.
+- Prepare an RFP.
+Do your research.
 Kelly hadn’t worked on a website since the beginning of her career.
-To determine what would be best to include, she reached out to other marketers through the Society for Marketing Professional Services and reviewed requests for proposal (RFPs) submitted by other marketers to its online database.
+So to determine what would be best to include, she reached out to other marketers through the Society for Marketing Professional Services and reviewed requests for proposals (RFPs) submitted by other marketers to its online database.

 - Keep an open mind.
 Kelly thought she already knew what she needed – a fresher brochure-style website.
-When someone asked a follow-up question on whether they needed search engine optimization (SEO), Kelly answered no. She was merely looking for a platform where she could easily update content.
+So when someone asked a follow-up question on whether they needed search engine optimization (SEO), Kelly answered no. Instead, she was merely looking for a platform where she could easily update content.

 That was until a marketing agency pointed out that GHT’s website could be used for lead generation.

-At first, Kelly didn’t believe it was possible because of GHT’s limited geographic market and the fact that its sales were relationship based.
+At first, Kelly didn’t believe it was possible because of GHT’s limited geographic market and its relationship-based sales.
 The agency countered by pointing out MEP firms from outside of GHT’s geographic marketplace were coming up first in Internet searches.
 Meanwhile, GHT’s website was buried several pages deep.
 Unless a company had a personal introduction to GHT, they’d never find them online, and competitors could win the business.

-“It was a real eye-opener for both me and our leadership,” Kelly admits.
+“It was a real eye-opener for both our leadership and me,” Kelly admits.
 “It was completely different from how we were used to doing business, and it demonstrated to us how much our marketplace had changed.”

 Kelly shares her lessons learned: